shearern/npath/README.md

 Path objects.
 I'll also change a few of the names to ones that I can remember easier.

+Compatible with Python 2 and Python 3
+(Tested with 2.7.10 and 3.3.2).

 Key Classes
 -----------